GLOBAL MARKETS-Stocks slip, euro dips before German ruling, Fed

 The benchmark S&P 500 index rose 2.2 percent last week, its biggest weekly gain in three months, on increasing expectations of more stimulus measures, fed by a weaker-than-forecast U.S. jobs report on Friday.

-U.S. Treasuries prices also slipped.
-Longer-dated maturities underperformed as investors bet a third bond purchase program in the United States would stoke higher inflation expectations.
+U.S. Treasuries prices were little changed.
+Long-dated Treasuries modestly underperformed as investors bet a third bond purchase program in the United States would stoke higher inflation expectations.

 The Fed is seen likely to launch a new quantitative easing program when it meets this week as it struggles with a stubbornly high jobless rate and sluggish U.S. economy.